desiredpersona/minimal-jekyll-theme/README.md

 The theme is available as open source under the terms of the [Creative Commons Attribution 4.0 (CC-BY-4.0)](https://creativecommons.org/licenses/by/4.0/).

+### TLDR:
-TLDR: This theme is free to use for both personal and commercial sites once you do not remove the attribution link from the themes footer.
+This theme is free to use for personal and/or commercial sites once you do not remove the attribution link from the themes footer.

+### Remove Attribution Link (optional):
-If you need to remove the attribution link in the footer you have two options;
+If you would like to remove the attribution link from the themes footer for personal and/or commercial sites you have two options;
-1. Pay $10 per website
+1. Pay $10 per website.

-or

-2. Pay $30 for unlimited licence to use this theme.
+2. Pay $30 for an unlimited site licence.